Elliptic asymptotic representation of the fifth Painlev\'e transcendents: Introduction

 In this paper we show the Boutroux ansatz for the fifth Painlev\'e equation (P$_{\mathrm{V}}$), that is, present an elliptic asymptotic representation for a general solution of (P$_{\mathrm{V}}$), which is given by the Jacobi $\mathrm{sn}$-function, along generic directions near the point at infinity (Theorem \ref{thm2.1}).
 In deriving our results we employ the isomonodromy property described as follows: for the complex parameter $x$ the isomonodromy deformation of the two-dimensional linear system

 with $(y, \z, u)=(y(x), \z(x), u(x))$ is governed by the system of equations

-which is equivalent to (P$_{\mathrm{V}}$) \cite[Appendix C]{JM}, \cite{Jimbo}, \cite{Andreev-Kitaev}; that is, $y(x)$ solves (P$_{\mathrm{V}}$) if and only if the monodromy data $M^0,$ $M^1,$ $S_1,$ $S_2$ for \eqref{1.1} (defined in Section \ref{sc2}) remain invariant under a small change of $x.$ We apply the WKB-analysis to calculate the monodromy data, from which the elliptic expression follows.

-In addition, under a certain supposition we express the error term by an explicit asymptotic formula, whose leading term is written in terms of integrals of the $\mathrm{sn}$-function and the $\vartheta$-function.
-The $\mathrm{sn}$-function in the expression has the modulus $A_{\phi}$, and depends on a single integration constant parametrised by the monodromy data that appears as the phase shift of it.
-The other integration constant is hidden in the error term, and is also deeply related to $B_{\phi}(t)=t(a_{\phi}(t)-A_{\phi}).$ Solving equations \eqref{6.5}, \eqref{6.6} on the Lagrangian, we may derive $a_{\phi}$, and find an explicit asymptotic expression of the error term under a certain supposition.
-Its leading term is written in terms of integrals of the $\mathrm{sn}$-function and the $\vartheta$-function, and contains the other integration constant.
+which is equivalent to (P$_{\mathrm{V}}$) \cite[Appendix C]{JM}, \cite{Jimbo}, \cite{Andreev-Kitaev}; that is, $y(x)$ solves (P$_{\mathrm{V}}$) if and only if the monodromy data $M^0,$ $M^1,$ $S_1,$ $S_2$ for \eqref{1.1} (defined in Section \ref{sc2}) remain invariant under a small change of $x.$ We apply the WKB analysis to calculate the monodromy data, which is used in deriving the elliptic expression of the main results.
+The main term expressed by the $\mathrm{sn}$-function may be understood to depend on the phase shift only as a single integration constant parametrised by the monodromy data.
+The other integration constant is hidden in the error term, and is also deeply related to the correction function $B_{\phi}(t)=t(a_{\phi}(t)-A_{\phi})$ with $\phi=\arg x.$ The error term admits an explicit asymptotic formula containing the other integration constant \cite[Theorems 2.2 and 2.3]{S-2024}.